cityhubla/samo_exploration_1/README.md

  * Type of building (Single Family, Duplex for example)
  * Number of Units (Residential)
  * Other fields within the LA County Assessor

+###Questions?
+* There will be discrepancies.
+The data can be downloaded for your use and analysis.
+Contact me if there are issues, twitter @theworksla